artsy/artsy.github.io/_posts/2017-07-31-fastlane-travis-weekly-deploys.md

 It uses a scheme for deploys, which prioritises using AppHub over a local React Native server.
 Gym handles a lot of CLI ugliness for us, and works well.

-Sending the app to Testflight involves a little bit of work:
+Sending the app to Testflight involves a a few lines:

 ```ruby
 # Get the last 10 lines of the CHANGELOG for Testflight